Headoo/arrest-pdo/README.md

 Where "123" here is the ID of the customer.
 For more information on using Arrest MySQL see the Usage section below.

-To put this into practice below are some example of how you would use php-mysql-api:
+To put this into practice below are some example of how you would use Arrest-PDO:

 ```
 // Get all rows from the "users" table